R v Lee: Upholding of a conviction

 The Recorder of London said Lee bore "no factual or legal responsibility for Mrs Sheller's death".
-He said he was impressed that she had not sought to avoid responsibility for the error from the outset, and noted that she had resigned from the RPSGB and determined not to work as a pharmacist again.
+He said he was impressed that she had not sought to avoid responsibility for the error from the outset, and noted that she had resigned from the Royal Pharmaceutical Society of Great Britain (RPSGB) and determined not to work as a pharmacist again.
 He said a prison sentence was needed to 'mark the gravity of the offence' but the circumstances had persuaded him to suspend it.

 Royal Pharmaceutical Society involvement

 Lee resigned from the Royal Pharmaceutical Society of Great Britain (RPSGB) register of pharmacists in late 2008.
 This was remarked upon by the judge in her sentencing on 2 April 2009.
 However, on 23 April 2009, the RPSGB refused to rule out disciplinary action and confirmed it bore Lee's name on the non-practising register.

 On 8 May 2009, the RPSGB registrar granted her request to leave the register voluntarily, because it was not in the public interest to pursue a fitness to practice case.